 If a significant number of additional shares of our Class A common stock are issued following the distribution, the equity interests of our existing stockholders would be diluted and our earnings per share could be adversely affected.
-If the authorized capital increase proposal is approved, immediately following the distribution (and based on the number of outstanding shares as of the record date), we will be authorized to issue up to 31,428,968 additional shares of our Class A common stock, 40,780,000 shares of Class B common stock and 5,000,000 shares of preferred stock.
+If the authorized capital increase proposal is approved, immediately following the distribution, we will be authorized to issue up to additional shares of our Class A common stock, 40,780,000 shares of Class B common stock and 5,000,000 shares of preferred stock.
 Our board of directors has full discretion to issue additional shares at any time in the future without stockholder approval, subject to applicable legal, stock exchange and other regulatory requirements.
-At the present time, our board of directors has full discretion to issue up to 31,428,968 additional shares of our common stock.